SichangHe/igem-2022-dku-backup/src/protein_structure_prediction.md

 protein-nanobody
 complex that might theoretically function well.
-To do this, we modeled their 3D structures and their docking scenarios, and analyzed them.
-This could be helpful for future experiment and future teams.
+To do this, we modeled their 3D structures and their docking scenarios and analyzed them.
+This could be helpful for future experiments and future teams.

 <img src="https://static.igem.wiki/teams/4161/wiki/table-1-for-part-4-of-model.png"
 />